 History

-The our community choir began when Dale Soucek recruited an informal group of local singers to perform Handel’s Messiah in the early 2000s.
-For the next decade, the group performed the Messiah every other year, alternating with concerts of other music, including Christmas octavos and Amal and the Night Visitors.
+Our community choir began when Dale Soucek recruited an informal group of local singers to perform Handel’s Messiah in the early 2000s.
+For the next decade, the group performed the Messiah every other year, alternating with concerts of other music, including Christmas octavos and Amahl and the Night Visitors.
 When Dale’s health began to deteriorate in 2009, other local choral directors such as Gretchen Nicholoff and Jan Tuin stepped in to conduct the holiday concerts for a few years, but the choir ultimately became dormant shortly before Dale’s death in 2013.

 In February of 2015, Gretchen Nicholoff and Stephanie Helleckson independently approached the Blue Sage Center for the Arts within the same week about the possibility of housing a community choir under the Blue Sage Center for the Arts.
 Rehearsals began a few months later, and in September of 2015, the choir performed its first concert as the North Fork Community Chorus under the direction of Stephanie Helleckson.